makrai/notes/palicki21-Transfer-sentiment-to-wellbe.md

   not between Depression and PTSD, using language patterns
   * Using over 13 million tweets from individuals who explicitly stated they had been diagnosed with clinical depression or PTSD,
-* [14] used a similar data collection strategy and to identify mental health
+* [14] used a similar data collection strategy to identify mental health
   * found groups of words that classified between Depression, PTSD, and Control with 80-90% precision
 * [16] users completed a psychometric survey querying signs of depression and shared three months of Twitter posts
   * features from the tweets including post sentiment, linguistic style, n-grams, proportion of posts with reply, and number of followers
   * depressed users had significantly less Twitter engagement, more emotional word related n-grams, negative affect, and less followers
   * These features were then included in a classification model and achieved 82% precision with 72% accuracy
 * identify depression and other mental health conditions from Twitter posts
   * [12] provided a technique to gather open data
-    * not detail a method to evaluate unlabelled population level depression
+    * no details on a method to evaluate unlabelled population level depression
 * [16] used proprietary data, they developed a useful technique to extract features and analyse tweets to detect signals of mental health issues

 ## 2.3 Transfer Learning Approach for Sentiment Analysis